foxssake/netfox/docs/netfox.extras/guides/network-weapon.md

 that proxies all the method calls back to the specialization.
 This is a workaround to build multiple inheritance in a single inheritance language.

+## Hitscan weapons

+Use *NetworkWeaponHitscan3D* to build networked hitscan weapons.
+It builds upon the same principle as *NetworkWeapon*, but modified for hitscan.

+Most of the callbacks are the same, with the following differences:

+*_spawn* is not used, as there's no projectiles involved.

+*_on_fire* is called whenever the weapon is successfully fired.
+Can be used to implement effects on firing, such as sound or visual effects.

+*_on_hit* is called whenever the weapon hits a target.
+Depending on configuration, this may be another player, a different character, or just level geometry.
+The raycast result is passed as a parameter to distinguish between hits.

+Reconciliation is handled under the hood - *_get_data*, *_apply_data*,
+*_is_reconcilable*, and *_reconcile* do not need to be implemented.

 [MultiplayerSynchronizer]: https://docs.godotengine.org/en/stable/classes/class_multiplayersynchronizer.html
 [RollbackSynchronizer]: ../../netfox/nodes/rollback-synchronizer.md
 [Node]: https://docs.godotengine.org/en/stable/classes/class_node.html